 My opportunity to hike there finally came this month when I was able to attend a scheduled history walk by the Friends of the San Pedro River.
 These folks and the BLM are the caretakers of many sites and venues along the San Pedro River Natural Conservation Area, SPRNCA for short.

-We met our docents, Richard Bauer and Gabrielle Lafargue at 9am on a Saturday morning in early April at the Millville parking lot.
-There is no official signage for Millville along Charleston Road between Tombstone and Sierra Vista, but it lies just east of the San Pedro River, which is unmistakable by its line of never ending cottonwood trees marching up and down the San Pedro Valley.
-Note that these Cottonwood trees were not here in the 1880's.
+We met our docents, Richard Bauer and Gabrielle Lafargue at 9 am on a Saturday morning in early April at the Millville parking lot.
+There is no official signage for Millville along Charleston Road between Tombstone and Sierra Vista, but it lies just east of the San Pedro River, which is unmistakable by its line of never-ending cottonwood trees marching up and down the San Pedro Valley.
+Note that these Cottonwood trees were not here in the 1880s.
 This area was quite barren of either cottonwood or mesquite.
+There were significantly fewer cottonwoods than there are today.
 According to folks who should know, the seeds of these non-native trees arrived here in the guts of Texas cattle.

 The structures on the road, that you see from Charleston Road are the remains of two stamp mills built to process silver from the Tombstone mines.